walterxie/MEP-tutorial/README.md

 Change the Bayesian skyline prior to extended Bayesian skyline plot (EBSP) prior and run till convergence.
 EBSP produces an extra log file, called `EBSP.$(seed).log` where `$(seed)` is replaced by the seed you used to run BEAST.
-A plot can be created by running the EBSPAnalyser utility, and loading the output file in a spreadsheet.
+A plot can be created by running the `EBSPAnalyser` utility from `AppLauncher`, and loading the output file in a spreadsheet.

 > How many groups are indicated by the EBSP analysis?
 This is much lower
 > than for BSP.
 How does this affect the population history plots?